-Here are just five benefits of exercise:
+Here are five of the many benefits of exercise:

 Exercise Controls Weight